icyde/Sentiment-Analysis/README.md

 Michelle Chrisalyn Djunaidi

+To run code: Open ML Project P1-4.ipynb.
+To evaluate code: Use EvalScript and follow its corresponding instructions

 In this project, the team explores what was taught in the last 4 weeks of the machine learning module, 50.007.
 Parts 1 to 3 was a semi guided implementation of a sequence labelling model for informal texts such as those from Twitter or Weibo, in this case, the